+BFR With Road To The ShowAnother fun, but less sim focused game mode is Road To The Show.
+Using Bacon’s Fictional Roster adds more realism to this game mode as you might have expected.
+The same theory applies here as to franchise mode – the unknown factor of the players creates a more realistic experience.
 My time spent in RTTS with the roster has been lots of fun.
 It’s a fresh new take on the mode; I enjoyed going up against guys that I didn’t know anything about.
 Like playing in franchise mode, this creates an opportunity to scout the competition – thus adding replay-ability and realism.

+GM IssuesEven though the roster works well for the mode, it’s still not perfect.
+The problem of the CPU GM’s valuing overall ratings more than attributes hinders RTTS and franchise.
+This problem occurs most significantly with CPU team building, and especially with building pitching staffs.
+“I feel the overall values of drafted players in both RTTS and franchise are too often very high right out of the draft so it does skew the roster a bit,” Bacon said.
 This brings the games GM role into question.
 It’s a glaring problem, where forward progress and momentum don’t exist.
 It feels stale and unchanged year after year.
 Imagine if this game had just some of the many GM features and options that OOTP Baseball offers.
 Hopefully, with the power of the PS5 (keeping my fingers crossed for PC) we will see those kinds of options open up in MLB The Show.
 Bacon said, “I definitely want to see GM personalities or just a complete change in the game logic because it does need to be adjusted.”

+Impressive AccomplishmentNo matter how you slice it, this roster is a creative masterpiece.
+The attention to detail in every single player is top shelf.
+If the sheer number of finely created players isn’t enough, go spend time with that companion spreadsheet I mentioned earlier.
+It helps him ensure that he’s building a balanced and realistic roster.
+It has over a million data points of information for your scouting pleasure.
+I asked him what it’s like in his head.
+It must be very creative and determined, I told him.
+Laughing he said, “I’m just thinking of the game of baseball whenever I can and trying to put out the best product I can through MLB The Show.”
+A very humble response indeed; he deserves praise fit for the roster gods.
 Another amazing talent that Bacon has is the ability to create variety in the roster.
 Even with the huge spreadsheet, it’s not easy to create so many different-looking players.
 That’s not to mention the variation on player types and skillsets.
 It’s hard enough to create one player that’s on par with Bacon’s quality – let alone a whole league worth.
 The hours he’s spent (too many to count) crafting BFR is simply astounding.
 That doesn’t include time spent testing his players and going back to tweak the most minor of details.
 Oh yeah – and he’ll also answer any of your questions on the Operation Sports forum or Twitter.

 The FutureWith the release of next-gen consoles coming this holiday season, the future of MLB The Show is promising.
 Likewise, roster building and roster sharing will hopefully expand on these more capable systems.
 I don’t know about you, but the anticipation of what these consoles could do for the game gets me frothing.
 Imagine OOTP Baseball and all of its customization and depth.
 Now imagine crossing that with the gameplay and graphics of MLB The Show – isn’t that what we deserve?
 I know that’s never going to happen exactly as we’d want, but it’s something to strive towards.

 More OptionsIf next year’s game makes it to PC, and roster sharing is enabled across and between all platforms, rosters would have even more potential to improve.
 A creative mind like Bacon is always thinking of what might be next.
 With the rumor of the game coming to PC, gamers are hoping for expanded user options.
 These will allow the user to create their own baseball universe.
 Bacon is one of them – he is very excited about the option to utilize a PC instead of the console for making BFR.
 He hopes that SDS adds more options for creation and editing to make it more efficient or simpler for whatever player edits he needs to make.
 Easily editing career statistics and options would be a nice improvement to the game.
 These are important additions that Bacon and the roster-building community want to see in the future.
 Also, he is hopeful that SDS will expand the rosters to include A-ball.
 This would allow him to continue to fill the rosters – that makes his day.